 I said to her, "Woe is me poet or possessed."
 She said, "I take refuge in God from that, O Abul-Qasim.
 God would not treat you thus since he knows your truthfulness, your great trustworthiness, your fine character, and your kindness.
 This cannot be, my dear.
 Perhaps you did see something."
 "Yes, I did," I said.
 Then I told her of what I had seen; and she said, "Rejoice, O son of my uncle, and be of good heart.
 Verily, by Him in whose hand is Khadija's soul, I have hope that thou wilt be the prophet of this people."

-Notice in Scripture the pattern of an angel appearing, people being startled, and the angel immediately trying to assuage their fear:
+When examining angelic encounters in Scripture, a pattern emerges wherein an angel appears, people are startled, and the angel immediately attempts to assuage their fear:

 Matthew 28:2-5